hypertidy/tabularaster/cran-comments.md

-# tabularaster 0.6.0
+# tabularaster 0.6.5

-Fixes error on CRAN, simplifies the package.
+Fixes errors on CRAN.

 Thank you.